raymondji/commitstack/README.md

 ## How does `git stack` compare to `<other stacking tool>`?

+There are two main areas where `git stack` differs from most of the available tools:
+- `git stack` is designed to be a minimal addition to the Git CLI, not a whole new way of doing things.
+It leans on existing Git concepts and functionality to do the heavy lifting, and unlike most stacking tools, it's stateless.
+That means there's no need to sync state between Git and `git stack`.
+Instead, it works by inferring stacks from the structure of your commits.
-One reason you might want to use `git stack` is if you want Gitlab support.
-I was surprised to find most of the [popular](https://graphite.dev/) [stacking](https://github.com/aviator-co/av) [tools](https://github.com/gitbutlerapp/gitbutler) only support Github, and there are few options for Gitlab.
-- Besides `git stack`, existing options include [git-town](https://github.com/git-town/git-town), [git-spice](https://github.com/abhinav/git-spice) and the [`glab stack`](https://docs.gitlab.com/ee/user/project/merge_requests/stacked_diffs.html) CLI command.
-Note that the latter is Gitlab only.
-- They all work pretty differently and have different feature sets; see which one fits your needs the best.
+- `git stack` integrates with Gitlab (and Github).
+I was surprised to find most of the [popular](https://graphite.dev/) [stacking](https://github.com/aviator-co/av) [tools](https://github.com/gitbutlerapp/gitbutler) only support Github.
+Besides `git stack`, some other projects I've found with Gitlab support include [git-town](https://github.com/git-town/git-town), [git-spice](https://github.com/abhinav/git-spice) and the new [`glab stack`](https://docs.gitlab.com/ee/user/project/merge_requests/stacked_diffs.html) CLI command.
+They all work pretty differently and have different feature sets.

-Another reason you might opt for `git stack` is if you want a tool that feels like a small extension to Git, rather than a whole new way of doing things.
-- `git stack` is designed to let existing Git concepts and functionality do the heavy lifting, with minimal new commands or abstractions to learn.
-- `git stack` is also stateless, so there's no external state that can get out of sync with Git. `git stack` instead infers stacks from the structure of your commits and branches.
+## Limitations

-On the flipside, one reason `git stack` might not be a good fit is if you prefer to avoid `git rebase`. `git rebase --update-refs` is the native way of updating stacked branches, and `git stack` doesn't provide any alternative mechanisms.
-Moreover, `git stack` requires maintaining linear commit histories in your feature branches in order to infer stacks.
+- `git stack` requires maintaining linear commit histories in your feature branches to be able to infer stacks.
+Thus it's closely tied to `git rebase`, which seemed reasonable given that `git rebase --update-refs` is the native way of updating stacked branches in Git.
+However this means `git stack` is not compatible with `git merge` workflows (at least within feature branches, merging into `main` is no problem).

 ## Installation